gabolsgabs/DALI/README.md

 > entry.annotations['annot']

 and they can be presented in two format: 'horizontal' or 'vertical'.
-You can easily change the formart using the functions:
+You can easily change the format using the functions:

       entry.horizontal2vertical()
       entry.vertical2horizontal()